CiscoSystems/cisco-openstack-docs/OS_Cisco_OpenStack_Mirror.md

 Note: The system will need to be restarted after applying the updates.

-If you didn't install via the preseed file method, you'll need a couple additional packages:

-	apt-get install openssh-server lvm2 ntp puppet git rake ipmitool python-software-properties -y

-We'll also want to install the openstack packages from the Cisco-Openstack-Mirror environment, which includes the current validated set of puppet modules (installed into /usr/share/puppet/modules):
+Next, you will want to add the Cisco Mirror repository:

 	add-apt-repository -y ppa:cisco-openstack-mirror/cisco
 	apt-get update

+Now that the Cisco Mirror repo has been added, install the Cisco Puppet Modules (installed into /usr/share/puppet/modules):
 	apt-get install puppet-openstack-cisco

 Optionally, you can install the following packages.